CrossTheRoadElec/Phoenix6-Documentation/source/docs/api-reference/api-usage/api-overview.rst

 Thread Safety
 ^^^^^^^^^^^^^

 The vast majority of Phoenix 6 can be considered thread safe with a few exception.
-Thread safe objects include:
+Objects that can be considered thread unsafe include:

 - ``StatusSignal`` objects (including the implicit device getters)
    * Users may instead clone or copy the object to get a unique object for a given thread.